nikolaiwest/pyscrew/docs/scenarios/s05_injection-molding-manipulations-upper-workpiece.md

 This research is part of the funding program ["Data competencies for early career researchers"](https://www.bmbf.de/DE/Forschung/Wissenschaftssystem/Forschungsdaten/DatenkompetenzenInDerWissenschaft/datenkompetenzeninderwissenschaft_node.html).

-More information regarding the research project is available at [prodata-projekt.de](https://prodata-projekt.de/).
+More information regarding the research project is available our [project homepage](https://prodata-projekt.de/).

 ## License

 **MIT License**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this dataset and associated documentation files, to deal in the dataset without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the dataset, and to permit persons to whom the dataset is furnished to do so, subject to the following conditions: